Lameguy64/PSn00bSDK/README.md

    the tools to a bin directory.
 Add this directory to your PATH variable and make sure `elf2x` and `lzpack` (required for n00bDEMO) is accessible from any directory.
 5. Enter the libpsn00b directory and run `make`.
+Then, run `make install` to consolidate the libraries to the libpsn00b parent directory or the directory specified by ``PSN00BSDK_LIBS``.
-6. Compile the example programs to test if the SDK is set up correctly.
+6. Compile example programs to test if the SDK is set up correctly.

 ## Examples